tarasowski/javascript-pocketguide/serverless/apps/001_introduction-step-by-step.md

     ```

 **Note:** For better visualization you can install `tree` package, so in the terminal if you are in a folder you simply type `tree` and you'll get a `tree` visualisation shown.

+## Serverless CRUD Opertions Workflow

+1. HTTP request is made by the browser or another HTTP client
+2. Those request are sent to the API Gateway where the request data gets processed and directed to a specific Lambda function depending on the API endpoint requested.
+3. Each CRUD operation will have their own Lambda function.
+If the API receives a request to create an endpoint it will directed to the Lambda create function, alternatively if theere is a DELETE request it will rout it to the delete function.
+4. Each of this functions will process the JSON payload which comes in via the API Gateway in order to validate them and take appropriate actions on the backing DynamoDB database.

+### DynamoDB Overview

+1. Tables
+2. Items:
+    + Needs to have distinct primary keys (simple primary key - partition key only)
+    + Composed primary key (partition key + sort key): you can have multiple items with the same partition key as long as they have different sort keys.
+Example (primary key:name + sort key:date)
+3. Attributes: are the fundamental data element in DynamoDb (in many ways similar to fields and columns)
+    + If the key is avaiable everything else is schemaless

+### DynamoDB Gotchas

+* NOSQL isn't relational: table scans are expensive
+* Table keys are immutable: once set you cannot change them, so if you need to change them you need to create a new DynamoDb table.
+* Picking uniform partition keys: for scaling can be an issue

+## Severless Debugging

+* CloudWatch Logs for monitoring of logs (console.log() too)
+* Postman to test serverless APIs (create and test HTTP request)
+* Serverless framework GitHub Issues section

+**Note:** If you get {"message: "Internal server error"} go and see Cloudwatch logs